U.S. flag An official website of the United States government

 • High or severe energy burden2 (median spending of household income on energy bills ≥6%).

 Indigenous communities include, but are not limited to, communities of Tribal Nations, Native Americans, Alaska Natives, and Native Hawaiians.
-Prospective applicants responding to the proposed FOA will need to describe how the participating community/communities meet the eligibility criteria even if these data do not specifically show that they are eligible.

 Related Resources